borisvanschooten/webcogs-ai-toolkit/README.md

 The buildcog command line tool can now be used to build targets.
 You first have to pass the OpenAI API key in a secrets.js file.
 See secrets-example.js for an example.
 Once you defined the key, you can use the following command to re-generate plugins for the example app:

 ```
-buildcog build <target_name> apps/webcogs-example-app/manifest.json
+buildcog build <target_name> [<target name> ... ] apps/webcogs-example-app/manifest.json
 ```

-**build** is the command to generate code, **\<target_name\>** is the name of the target to build (e.g. **mainmenu**).
+**build** is the command to generate code, **\<target_name\>** is the name of the target(s) to build (e.g. **mainmenu**).
 The target **all** refers to all targets.

 The generated JS files contain the used prompts in a comment at the beginning.
-This is an easy way to include essential metadata in the generated files, and I find it useful to see the prompt when reviewing the generated code.
+This makes the file self-contained, as all underlying context specifications are right there in the generated file.
 It does make the files larger, so you may want to minify them or strip the comments in production.

 You can use buildcog's **diff** command to check if the prompt has changed w.r.t. the prompt that was used to generate the file: